 Living abroad it's not always a walk in the park.
 You will be away from your friends and family and might be going through difficult situations, but there are more benefits than disadvantages regarding moving abroad.
-Whether this is for a short period of time or a long period of time, there are some things that will change into your life.
+Whether this is for a short period of time or a long period of time, there are some things that will change in your life.

 Besides the advantages of having the opportunity to experience a new country and culture while travelling and meeting new people, as well as learning a new language, the most important aspects are reflected on you as an individual.
 The benefits of moving and living abroad are the ones based on personal growth and professional development.

 Working in a foreign country will make your CV look impressive and help your application stand out.
-Working abroad will open you many doors.
+Working abroad will open many doors for you.
 You get to come into contact with a whole different culture and will develop new skills such as learning a new language.
 The training and experience gained abroad are some of the things employers and recruiters are looking for.
 More and more hiring managers are interested in hiring professionals who have international experience.
 Even a volunteering programme can benefit your career.
 You acquire skills that are ideal for any job and some of them are the following:

 This year's Relocation Week brought in the spotlight 5 countries from all over Europe.
 Our candidates showed interest in learning more about relocating to countries like Spain, Portugal, Malta, Bulgaria and the United Kingdom.
-We partnered up with some of the most valuable companies located in the countries stated above in order to give our audience the best tips regarding moving abroad.
+We have partnered up with some of the most valuable companies located in the countries stated above in order to give our audience the best tips regarding moving abroad.

 More reasons why we think relocating to Portugal is a good idea are:

-Bulgaria – a small but significant country at the border of three continents – will always remain in the hearts of everyone who has come to visit it, namely with its breathtaking natural scenery such as the world-famous ski resorts of Bansko or Borovets, its pristine beaches, rose valleys and last but not least – its welcoming people.
-Bulgaria is a developing country which offers many international opportunities for expats thinking about relocating to Bulgaria.
+Bulgaria – a small but significant country at the border of three continents – will always remain in the hearts of everyone who has come to visit it, namely with its breathtaking natural scenery such as the world-famous ski resorts of Bansko or Borovets, its pristine beaches, rose valleys, and last but not least – its welcoming people.
+Bulgaria is a developing country that offers many international opportunities for expats thinking about relocating to Bulgaria.
 ASTREA Recruitment is the leading Human Resources provider and has been providing customer experience excellence for 11 years now.
 They have indeed devoted their professional lives towards helping you find something that suits your needs.
 They partner with dozens of different local and international companies and offer thousands of positions overall.